Lymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Three biologic drugs are FDA-approved for treatment of mantle cell lymphoma:

 - Bortezomib (Velcade) is a proteasome inhibitor drug.
-It is approved for people who have received at least one prior therapy.
+It is approved for use in mantle cell lymphoma.

 Radiation therapy uses high energy x-rays to kill cancer cells and shrink tumors.
 It may also be used as palliative therapy to relieve symptoms in advanced cancer.
 Radiation may be used as the sole therapy for some early-stage (I or II) lymphomas, or may be used along with chemotherapy for later-stage (III or IV) lymphomas.